vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    device loss.
 Every acquire must end in exactly one gpuExecSubmit_ or gpuExecAbandon_.
 May block briefly while the ring's oldest submission finishes or the in-flight retention budget frees up.

+   Hold at most one context of a pool per thread: the ring has only two to eight contexts, so a nested acquire on the same pool waits for a slot that, once every worker nests, nobody ever releases.
+Holding contexts of different pools at once is fine, and the in-flight budget counts submitted work only, so a recording never gates the thread holding it.

 ----------